Teaching Your Kids About Ramadan in a Simple and Meaningful Way

-In Ramadan, I try to follow my usual schedule as much as I can, but as we all know, the holy month does cause some lifestyle adjustments.
-We keep Ramadan simple with our children by not being extravagant and keeping our meals easy.
-Ramadan only gets complicated when we focus on the worldly parts of it, such as eating and gift-giving, instead of its essence, such as the ibadah and the reward.
+In Ramadan, I try to follow my usual schedule as much as possible, though the blessed month naturally brings some lifestyle adjustments.
+We keep Ramadan simple with our children by avoiding extravagance and keeping our meals easy.
+Ramadan only becomes complicated when we focus on its worldly aspects, such as eating and gift-giving, instead of its true essence: ibadah and reward.

 Making Ramadan Special

-When we discuss Ramadan with our children, we tell them how extraordinary this month is, and we allow them certain privileges, especially for our kids who fast.
-We try not to spoil them but rather make the days of Ramadan memorable by allowing them to do things that they usually are not privy to in other months, such as:
+When I talk to my children about Ramadan, I emphasize how extraordinary this month is.
+I allow them certain privileges, especially for those kids who are fasting, not to spoil them, but to make the days of Ramadan memorable in simple, meaningful ways, such as:

-They get to stay up one or two hours later at bedtime.
+• Staying up one or two hours later than their usual bedtime.

-We use our best tableware and eat with fancy crockery and cutlery.
+• Using our best tableware and eating with special crockery and cutlery.

-They are allowed to sleep in another sibling's room of their choice or have a slumber party on the floor in one big room in the house.
+• Sleeping in a sibling’s room of their choice or having a slumber party on the floor in one large room.

-These are a few ways to make it memorable, but more importantly, we try to teach them the ibadah aspects of Ramadan in a straightforward manner.
-Ramadan should not be too strenuous when kids are young or cause them undue hardship.
-Instead, it should be training with good memories attached.
+These are small ways to create positive memories.
+More importantly, I focus on teaching the ibadah aspects of Ramadan in a straightforward manner.
+Ramadan should not be overly strenuous for young children or cause them undue hardship.
+Instead, it should be a form of training, paired with good memories.

 Explaining Fasting

-To teach our young children the essential lessons of fasting, we explain to them that:
+To teach my young children the essential lessons of fasting, I explain that:

-It is beneficial for our bodies as a cleansing.
+• It is beneficial for our bodies as a form of cleansing.

-It helps us to feel the hunger of the poor and to sympathize.
+• It helps us feel the hunger of the poor and develop empathy.

-We do it solely for Allah to show our servitude.
+• We fast solely for Allah SWT to show our servitude to Him.

-We learn honesty because only Allah knows if we keep our fasts.
+• Fasting teaches honesty, since only Allah knows if we keep our fast.

-Fasting teaches us self-discipline and kindness towards others when we stay away from food and all bad deeds.
+• It builds self-discipline and kindness by staying away from food and bad deeds.

-Explain the essence of Ramadan first, and leave such things as waking them up for suhoor and keeping full days of fasting for later years.
-At iftar time, we teach them the sunnah of breaking with dates and water, the dua for breaking our fast, and most importantly, not to overindulge and be extravagant with food.
+I explain the essence of Ramadan first and leave matters such as waking them for suhoor or completing full fasts for later years.
+At iftar time, I teach them the sunnahs of breaking the fast with dates and water, the dua for breaking the fast, and, most importantly, not to overindulge or be extravagant with food.

 Introducing Fasting